 Call or Text: (802) 625-0201

-Students applying to Champlain may choose whether or not to submit standardized test scores, such as the SAT, SAT Subject Tests and the ACT.
+Students applying to Champlain may choose whether or not to submit standardized test scores, such as the SAT, SAT Subject Tests, and the ACT.

-After a careful evaluation of years of standardized test scores and academic outcomes, we have not found standardized tests provide a true indication of future student success with Champlain's hands-on education.
+After a careful evaluation of years of standardized test scores and academic outcomes, we have not found that standardized tests provide a true indication of future student success with Champlain's hands-on education.

 Champlain offers Personal Interviews as an optional part of the application process.
 Like our Test-Optional policy, Personal Interviews are completely up to you.

-Personal Interviews provide you with a great opportunity to highlight specific aspects of your academic and extra-curricular experiences, goals, work/volunteer history and personality that might not be apparent through your application alone.
+Personal Interviews provide you with a great opportunity to highlight specific aspects of your academic and extra-curricular experiences, goals, work/volunteer history, and personality that might not be apparent through your application alone.